NAMTeam/namteam.github.io/content/docs/feature-guides/realhighway/index.md

 ##### QuickChange: A Shortcut to Quicker Interchanges

-In addition to the ramp interfaces, a series of "shortcuts" exist, in the form of the FLEX-based QuickChange (QC) pieces.
-The QuickChanges include a base ramp interface (Type A1 by default) with a height transition already attached, and provide quadrants for standard diamond and parclo (partial-cloverleaf) interchanges.
-To build a QuickChange setup, simply place the desired setup, and as needed, drag an override network through the mainline portion (or plop it over an existing override network), after which point it will change to match.
+In addition to the ramp interfaces, a series FLEX-based QuickChange (QC) pieces which include a base ramp interface (Type A1 by default) with a height transition already attached, which provide quadrants for standard diamond and parclo (partial-cloverleaf) interchanges.
+To build a QuickChange setup, simply the desired setup, and drag an override network through the mainline portion (or plop it over an existing override network).

 The QuickChange pieces may be found under the QuickChange button on the Highways menu.